-We have provided a solid theoretic design regime for dynamic incentive-compatible market models by characterizing the preference-dependent monetary transfer rules in terms of the privacy assignment rule.
-The stopping payment rule has been characterized in terms of the privacy assignment rule and the threshold functions to maintain the optimality of the data owners' stopping decision and to support the guarantee of dynamic incentive compatibility.
-A restriction of the data buyer's ability to control the data owners' stopping decisions has been characterized in terms of the relationships between the privacy assignment rule and the threshold functions.
-The data buyers' optimal market design problem by determining the four decision rules with the individual rational and the dynamic incentive compatibility constraints has been relaxed to an optimization problem of determining the privacy assignment rule and the threshold functions with one modified individual rational constraint.
-An approximating dynamic incentive compatible market design principle has been provided to address the inevitable violation of incentive compatibility due to analytical intractability of mechanism design problems.
-Designing efficient algorithms to computationally solve the data buyer's optimal dynamic market model with an analysis of the violation of the theoretical implementability is our natural future work.
+We have provided a solid theoretic design regime for the dynamic incentive-compatible market model by characterizing the preference-dependent payment rules in terms of the privacy allocation rule.
+The posted-price payment rule has been characterized in terms of the privacy allocation rule and the threshold functions to maintain the optimality of the owners' stopping decisions and to support the guarantee of the dynamic incentive compatibility.
+A restriction of the buyer's ability to control the owners' stopping decisions has been captured by establishing the relationships between the privacy allocation rule and the threshold function.
+The buyer's optimal market design problem by determining four decision rule profiles with the individual rationality and the dynamic incentive compatibility constraints has been relaxed to an optimization problem of determining the privacy allocation rule profile and the threshold function profile with a modified individual rationality constraint set.
+An approximated dynamic incentive-compatible mechanism design principle has been provided to address the inevitable violation of incentive compatibility when optimal mechanism design is solved approximately.
+Designing efficient algorithms to computationally solve the buyer's optimal market design with an analysis of the violation of the theoretical implementability is our natural future work.